blentz100/AEM-Sites-WKND-Tutorial/README.md

 1 - Project Setup ✅

-2 - Component Basics - finished the component authoring video.
+2 - Component Basics - up to the Sling Models video.

 3 - Pages and Templates

 4 - Client-Side Libraries